97cider/97cider/README.md

   ~ video game design / computer graphics
   ~ listening to alot of music
   ~ mediocre film photography
-shoot me a message if you want to work on something :) thanks for visiting~!
+thanks for visiting~!

 █▀▀▄█▀▀▄